privacyguides/privacyguides.org/docs/email.en.md

 ??? check "Digital Legacy"

     Mailbox.org has a digital legacy feature for all plans.
+You can choose whether you want any of your data to be passed to heirs providing that they apply and provide your testament.
+Alternatively, you can nominate a person by name and address.

 ??? info "Account Termination"